 Stop action: Sports and action photography is one of many things digital SLRs do better than any other kind of camera.

 The first and most significant advantage of a digital SLR is the fact that you can remove the lens and attach a different one in its place.
 That means you can use long, long telephoto lenses for sports or wildlife photography, macro lenses for dramatic close-ups, fisheye lenses, and so forth.
 Most people purchase a DSLR with a zoom lens that covers semi-wide angle through moderate telephoto, often something in the 18-50mm or 18-70mm range.
 Since nearly all DSLRs borrow much of their design from film-camera SLRs, you can use many of the same lenses that were created in the analog era, especially if you use Nikon, Pentax or Sony (Minolta) cameras.
 This explains the wide variety of lenses that are available.

-The image sensor, either CMOS or CCD type, ranges between 8 and 18 megapixels for consumer DSLRs and 12-25 megapixels for professional level cameras.
-Consumer cameras have either APS or Four Thirds sensors, both of which are smaller than traditional 35mm film images.
-Almost all pro and prosumer DSLRs now have full-sized sensors, which are the same size as a 35mm negative.
+The image sensor, either CMOS or CCD type, ranges between 12 and 24 megapixels for consumer DSLRs and up to 48 megapixels for professional level cameras.
+Consumer cameras have APS sensors, which are somewhat smaller than traditional 35mm film images.
+Almost all pro and some prosumer DSLRs have full-sized sensors, which are the same size as a 35mm negative.

 For many photographers, low image noise is more important than more megapixels.
 Image noise is a random pattern of discolored pixels that looks like specks of colorful dust.
 It usually appears when the ISO, or sensor sensitivity, is set at one of the higher levels.

 David or Goliath?
-You can see the difference in these cameras' sensor sizes by looking at the mirrors, inside the circular lensmount.
-The big, 16MP, Pro-oriented Canon EOS 1 Ds Mark II (left) has a 35mm-sized sensor, while the amateur-level Nikon D50 has a smaller APS-sized sensor.
-The two cameras also give you an idea of the range of sizes of digital SLRs.
+The pro-level Nikon D4, left, is one of the largest and most expensive DSLRs around, while the Canon SL1, right, is one of the smallest.
+These two cameras give you an idea of the range of sizes of digital SLRs.
 The price spread?
-A high-end DSLR can cost $5,000-$8,000, while a low-end DSLR can range from around $400 to $750...with a lens included!
+A high-end DSLR can cost $3,000-$8,000, while a low-end DSLR can range from around $400 to $800...with a lens included!

 SENSOR SIZE AND NOISE

 The good news, when it comes to noise, is that all DSLRs will outperform compacts and most EVF cameras.
 That's because DSLRs have larger sensors.
-So, if you compare a 12-megapixel DSLR sensor to a compact camera's 12-megapixel sensor, the pixels on the DSLR sensor can be made larger.
+So, if you compare an 18-megapixel DSLR sensor to a compact camera's 18-megapixel sensor, the pixels on the DSLR sensor can be made larger.
 The larger the pixels, the less chance there is for there to be signal distortion, which causes noise.
 And that translates to cleaner, more accurate photos in low light.

 SENSOR SIZE AND LENS COVERAGE